DailyTools

 const decoded = Buffer.from(encoded, 'base64').toString('utf8');

-As a rule of thumb, use Base64 data URIs only for very small resources: inline SVG icons under 2KB, tiny placeholder images, or CSS cursor images.
-For anything larger, an external URL with proper HTTP caching is almost always more efficient.
+Use Base64 data URIs only for very small resources: inline SVG icons under 2KB, CSS cursor images, or tiny placeholder images.
+For anything larger, an external URL with proper HTTP caching is almost always the better call.

 Try the free tool referenced in this article